omnilaboratory/obd/README.md

 Need three times deposit, every time can be 0.0001 btc for miner fee.

-*Because currently Omni Core does not support one-to-many transfer, when creating* *Cxa or Cxb commitment transactions, there are three outputs: 1) directly address  2)* *RSMC address  3) HTLC address.
+*Because currently Omni Core does not support one-to-many transfer, when creating* *Cxa or Cxb commitment transactions, there are three outputs: 1) directly address* *2) RSMC address  3) HTLC address.
 So, we need to construct three raw omni transactions.*
 *This is why we need three times deposit BTC to channel for miner fee.*

-**Alice send 1009:**
+**Alice send BTC to channel by 1009:**

 ```json
 {